Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Hauling Trajectory Hallmarks for LLMs and their model internals

-Having covered rather extensively, the crucial set of hyperparameters as well as optimizers, the one question that would still be on the minds of readers: how does it behave with scale?
-With all the massive improvements wrought in by Large Language Models (LLMs) and their impressive scaling behaviour, it would be relevant to uncover the structure of trajectories across models of different sizes.
-Several questions arise: (a) Do we see similar patterns in trajectories of networks trained on language modelling tasks? (b) What is their trend over increasing model sizes? (c) Do we expect increasing parameter scale to provide new directions for learning or do we expect scale to regularize the occurrence of complex trajectories?
+With all recent interest in Large Language Models (LLMs) and their scaling, a natural question is whether the structure of trajectories exhibited before is shared in the case of language modelling tasks and across models of different sizes.
+Besides, while we expect increasing parameter count to provide new directions for learning, does scale make the optimization trajectories complex or does it instead regularize them?

-Thanks to Pythia's~\cite{biderman2023pythia} publically released model checkpoints over training, for GPT-NeoX~\cite{black2022gpt} models --- ranging in sizes from $14$ Million (M) to $12$ Billion (B) --- we can provide answers into the above questions.
-Given that processing all of the available checkpoints would require several terabytes of cache, we select every fourth checkpoint, resulting in $39$ checkpoints that we analyze for models of sizes: $14$M, $70$M, $160$M, $410$M, $1.4$B, $2.8$B, $6.9$B, $12$B. The results for these experiments can be found in Figure~\ref{fig:cospythia}, with the corresponding MDS being: $\omega=0.650, 0.672, 0.678, 0.726, 0.759, 0.786, 0.818, 0.815$.
+Thanks to Pythia's~\citep{biderman2023pythia} publically released model checkpoints over training, for GPT-NeoX~\citep{black2022gpt} models --- ranging in sizes from $14$ Million (M) to $12$ Billion (B) --- we can provide answers to the above questions.
+Given that processing all the available checkpoints would require several terabytes of cache, we select every fourth checkpoint, resulting in $39$ checkpoints that we analyze for models of sizes: $14$M, $70$M, $160$M, $410$M, $1.4$B, $2.8$B, $6.9$B, $12$B. The results for a shortlist of these experiments can be found in Figure~\ref{fig:cospythia} (for more, see Figure~\ref{fig:cospythia-full}).\looseness=-1

 First, we note that there is a tiny square grid in the upper-left corner, which delineates precisely the learning rate warmup phase.
-Next, the subsequent larger grid starts out, for $14$M, with distinct subgrids but then over increasing model scale takes a funnel-like shape around $410$M, before becoming rather homogeneous by $12$B parameters.
+Next, the subsequent larger grid starts out, for $14$M, with distinct subgrids but then with increasing model scale takes a funnel-like shape around $1.4$B, before becoming rather homogeneous by $12$B parameters.
 Even the horizontal and vertical slivers corresponding to warmup and the rest of the epochs start to assume a higher cosine similarity with scale.
-Overall, increasing scale lends an intense dark hue to the trajectory maps, which seems to offer a concrete hypothesis the inductive bias of scale might be related to regularizing the trajectories.
+Overall, increasing scale lends an intense dark hue to the trajectory maps, which seems to suggest that the inductive bias of scale might be related to regularizing the trajectories.